 We now have to find a flat we can move into in less than 2 months so Simon is searching on vacant properties.
 And the properties have to be devoid of tenants – renters get 2 months notice to move out so that’s no good.

 As I sit here, in the coffee shop, sipping my coffee I feel rather calm and peaceful.
 A whole world away from how I felt yesterday.
 Yesterday I thought my body was going to break.
 Today I don’t really feel much of anything – good or bad.

-Simon was up at 3am and of course he woke me up.
+Simon was up at 3 am and of course, he woke me up.
 When I whispered, ‘What are you doing?’ he responded, ‘I’m looking for accommodation for when we go see the boat – for the sea trials and survey.
-I can’t help it – I’m excited it.’
+I can’t help it – I’m excited about it.’